fwoosh-dev/fwoosh/packages/link/README.md

 A component to help linking between pages in your fwoosh website.

-Sometimes you want to link to another page in your storybook.
+Sometimes you want to link to another page in your website.
 You can do this by using the following syntax:

 ```tsx